message/iata/TR.md

 - This does not apply to humanitarian and repatriation flights.
 2. Passengers who in the past 10 days have been in Brazil, India or South Africa are subject to quarantine for 14 days.
 3. Passengers and airline crew are subject to medical screening.
-4. Until 30 May 2021, passengers must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
+4. Passengers must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
 - This does not apply to:
 - nationals of Hungary with a COVID-19 vaccination certificate stating that they received the vaccine in Hungary;
 - nationals of Serbia with a COVID-19 vaccination certificate stating that they received the vaccine in Serbia;